-I am a biological anthropologist in the Department of Anthropology at the University of South Carolina with expertise in paleodemography, paleoepidemiology, and bioarchaeology.
+I am a biological anthropologist, currently in the Department of Anthropology at the University of South Carolina.
+I will be joining the Institute of Behavioral Science and the Department of Anthropology at the University of Colorado, Boulder in August 2023.
+I have expertise in paleodemography, paleoepidemiology, and bioarchaeology.
 My primary research interest is infectious disease in the past, particularly how factors such as sex, socioeconomic status, migration, developmental stress, and diet affected risks of mortality from disease, how disease shaped population dynamics, and how host and environmental factors affect disease patterns.
-Using skeletal samples, I examine medieval mortality crises (famine and plague), including the mortality patterns, the demographic and health consequences, and the context of the emergence of the 14th-century plague pandemic referred to as the Black Death.
+Using human skeletal remains, I examine medieval mortality crises (famine and plague) in European contexts, including the mortality patterns, the demographic and health consequences, and the context of the emergence of the 14th-century plague pandemic commonly referred to as the Black Death.

 Feel free to contact me: email@example.com